maxdz-gmbh/mdz_ansi/README.md

   MdzAnsi oAnsi; // initialize ansi-string

-  // reserve 5 elements, set them into 'a'.
-After this Capacity of string is 6 (includes terminating 0) and Size is 5.

   bool bRet = oAnsi.reserveAndInit(5, 'a'); // "aaaaa" after this call

-  // insert 'b' in front position with auto-reservation if necessary

   bRet = oAnsi.insertAndReserve(0, 'b'); // "baaaaa" after this call

-  // append string with "cde" with auto-reservation if necessary

   bRet = oAnsi.appendAndReserve("cde"); // "baaaaacde" after this call